-- Notes – Use Notes to write down content ideas when they occur to you and later you can flesh out the full pieces (it’s basic but it works!).
+Use Notes to write down content ideas when they occur to you and later, you can flesh out the full pieces.
+It’s basic, but it works!

-- Bubbl.us – Develop a mindmap to sketch out your articles or your content marketing campaigns.
+Bubble.us is a simple tool that allows you to develop a mind map to sketch out your articles or your content marketing campaigns.

 I will fully admit that I am not spectacularly graphically inclined (though I can draw a mean stick figure).
 That’s no excuse for not adding engaging graphics to my pieces.
-After all, there are multiple free content marketing tools out there to provide help to those who are not graphic super stars.
+After all, there are multiple free content marketing tools out there to provide help to those who do not boast magnificent graphic design skills.

 Here are a few of the ones I like to use:

-- Unsplash – Pull down awesome free pictures that you can use however you like with no attribution.
+Pull down awesome free pictures that you can use however you like–with no attribution.

-- Adobe Spark – Create impactful graphics even if you aren’t at all graphically skilled.
+Create impactful graphics even if you aren’t at all graphically skilled (previously called Adobe Spark).

 Be creative and use these awesome tools:

-- Videolicious – Produce short videos – complete with narration and music – in minutes, using only your phone.
+Produce short videos – complete with narration and music – in minutes using this powerful online tool.

 Social Media Sharing Tools

 My favorite social sharing sites include Facebook, Twitter, Pinterest, and Medium, but of course there are a gazillion other options out there.
-Choose the social media channels that work best for your business.
-Then use your free content marketing tools to quickly and easily share your content and convince others to share as well.
+Choose the social media channels that work best for your business and content marketing team.
+Then use your free content marketing tools to quickly and easily share your content and convince others to share, as well.